aarron-lee/simple-ryzen-tdp/README.md

 ./configure.sh path_to_ryzenadj
 ```

-then run the simple ryzen tdp app, and add the filepath to ryzenadj in the appropriate text input.
+then run the simple ryzen tdp appimage, and add the full filepath to ryzenadj binary in the appropriate text input.

 The TDP slider should work after all configuration is complete